 How Many Other Children Will Be in the Programs?

 One of the common frequently asked questions our team hears is asking about the number of other children and adolescents in the programs.
 HillsidesCares treats children and adolescents in groups of ten in our cottages.
-Our residents live on a 17-acre campus and are spread across five separate cottages based on their age.
+Our residents live on a 17-acre campus and are spread across five separate cottages based on age.

 What Are the Sleeping Arrangements?